-- 4.00 Registered Student - A student is considered officially registered when s/he enrolls in classes and has fulfilled all college related financial obligations.
-Every student must complete the online check-in process to be deemed an actively attending student for each semester.
-Those who do not get checked-in are at risk for having their schedule dropped. - 4.01 Any student who has not paid his/her fall semester tuition by the cut-off date established by the Student Accounts Office (usually the third Friday in August) will be assessed a late fee. - 4.02 Add/Drop (Schedule Adjustment) Courses may be added or dropped only during the period so designated and announced by the registrar, usually the first week of courses.
-These transactions must be approved by the advisor and instructor(s) via signature(s) on the add/drop form which is then turned in to the Registrar's Office to be processed and considered official. - 4.03 Advisement - A student is assigned a faculty advisor who is to be consulted regarding all academic transactions.
+- 4.00 Registered Student Students are considered officially registered when they enroll in classes and have fulfilled all college-related financial obligations. - 4.01 All students who have not completed all financially-related obligations by the close of business on the semester due date will be charged a late registration fee and a late payment fee monthly while the balance is still due. - 4.02 Add/Drop (Schedule Adjustment) Courses may be added or dropped only during the period so designated and announced by the registrar.
+After consultation with the advisor and obtaining the Alt PIN, all transactions are done through Banner Web.
+Students can consult with the instructor of a course when Banner Web restrictions prevent them from accessing a seat in a course(s).
+It is the instructor's discretion to determine if a Registration Override may be authorized for a seat in a course(s). - 4.03 Advisement A student is assigned a faculty advisor who is to be consulted regarding all academic transactions.
 These include, among others, add/drop, scheduling, withdrawal from College, withdrawal from courses, degree requirements, progress toward the degree, course substitutions, waiver of requirements, transfer of off-campus credits, carrying over 19 hours, rebates, repeating courses, dual degrees, and changes of major.
-Advisement week for preregistration typically occurs during the last week in October for Spring Registration and the last week in March for Summer and Fall Registration. - 4.04 Class Enrollments - A student must enroll for courses at the times designated by the registrar of the College, including the first five days of the semester.
-Students must consult with their academic advisors and register via banner web to be deemed enrolled in classes. - 4.05 Enrollment Priorities - Matriculated students are given enrollment priorities in required and elective courses which are determined by class standing at the College; seniors first, then sophomores, juniors and freshmen.
-Non-matriculated part-time students may enroll in courses on a space available basis.
+Advisement week for preregistration typically occurs during the last week in October for Spring Registration and the last week in March for Summer and Fall Registration.